tirupati17/tirupati17.github.io/_posts/2017-12-08-what-is-jekyll.md

 [Hyde](https://github.com/poole/hyde) is a brazen two-column Jekyll theme that pairs a prominent sidebar with uncomplicated content.
 It's based on Poole, the Jekyll butler.

 > Hyde is a theme built on top of Poole, which provides a fully furnished Jekyll setup—just download and start the Jekyll server.
-See the Poole usage guidelines for how to install and use Jekyll.

 <a href="https://github.com/poole/hyde">Reference</a>